exdc-cc/exdc/README.md

 4. Developer - This account publishes service types

 5. Smart Contract Owner
-- Provides the initial RSA-PSS public key everyone else is derived from
+- Provides the initial public key everyone else is derived from
 - This account validates and hosts the marketplace of marketplaces and the markeplace of services
 - This account hosts the reference initial services as a developer